 A lot of class A misdemeanor and class B misdemeanor cases result in deferred prosecution.
 A minor can avoid a formal court hearing and end their involvement with authorities by successfully completing a six-month deferred prosecution program.

-A child, parent, prosecuting attorney and the juvenile probation department all agree to certain probation conditions in deferred prosecution, which is a voluntary alternative to adjudication.
+A child, parent, prosecuting attorney, and the juvenile probation department all agree to certain probation conditions in deferred prosecution, which is a voluntary alternative to adjudication.
 A child who does not violate the conditions of their probation will have no juvenile record created.

 A juvenile on probation could face requirements that include, but are not limited to:

 When a juvenile is adjudicated for certain controlled substance violations, the court is required to order the Texas Department of Public Safety (DPS) to suspend the juvenile’s driver’s license or permit, or deny the issuance of a license or permit.
-Probation needs to end on or before an offender’s 18th birthday, but juveniles committed to the Texas Juvenile Justice Department (TJJD) are required to have their sentences completed on or before their 19th birthdays.
+Probation needs to end on or before an offender’s 18th birthday.
+Still, juveniles committed to the Texas Juvenile Justice Department (TJJD) are required to have their sentences completed on or before their 19th birthdays.

 When minors are involved in drug charges, actual ownership is a frequent issue and an attorney will be of immediate help when a juvenile is facing drug charges because of a controlled substance that belonged to a friend or classmate.
 Some cases may involve minors who had valid prescriptions and drugs were taken from them without their permission.